pdjr-ha/pdjr-schematic-card/README.md

 Example: ```set_text: '--'```.

 ##### set_attribute:
-Set the value of a specified attribute of all selected elements.
+Set the value of a specified attribute of all selected elements as soon as the SVG image is loaded.

 Example:
 ```